hshq/harelang/README.md

 allows free redistribution of the document, but prohibits derivative works entirely.
 The purpose is to prevent the proliferation of vendor extensions to the language itself.
 However, these terms only apply to the specification
-itself: if you use the specification write an implementation of the Hare language, you are not restricted in how you license your work.
+itself: if you use the specification to write an implementation of the Hare language, you are not restricted in how you license your work.